desmos-labs/athena/README.md

 This project represents the [Juno](https://github.com/desmos-labs/juno) implementation for the [Desmos blockchain](https://github.com/desmos-labs/desmos).

-It extends the custom Juno behavior with custom message handlers for all the Desmos message types.
+It extends the custom Juno behavior with custom message handlers for all the Desmos messagejuno.
 This allows to store the needed data inside a [PostgreSQL](https://www.postgresql.org/) database on top of which [GraphQL](https://graphql.org/) APIs can then be created using [Hasura](https://hasura.io/)

 ## Installation
 To install the binary simply run `make install`.